a-real-ai/pywinassistant/README.md

-**PyWinAssistant** – **MIT Licensed** | **Public Release: December 31, 2023** | Complies with federal coordinations AI Standards Coordination Working Group, Asilomar AI Principles and IEEE Global Initiative on Ethics of Autonomous and Intelligent Systems.
+**PyWinAssistant** – **MIT Licensed** | **Public Release: December 31, 2023** |  Complies with federal coordinations AI Standards for Complex Adaptive Systems, Asilomar AI Principles and IEEE Global Initiative on Ethics of Autonomous and Intelligent Systems.

+---

 PyWinAssistant is the first open-source Artificial Narrow Intelligence to elicit spatial reasoning and perception as a generalist agentic framework Computer-Using-Agent that fully operates graphical-user-interfaces (GUIs) for Windows 10/11 **through direct OS-native semantic interaction**.
 It functions as a Computer-Using-Agent / Large-Action-Model, forming the foundation for a pure **symbolic spatial cognition framework** that enables artificial operation of a computer using only natural language, **without relying on computer vision, OCR, or pixel-level imaging**.
 PyWinAssistant emulates, plans, and simulates synthetic Human-Interface-Device (HID) interactions through **native Windows Accessibility APIs**, eliciting human-like abstraction across geometric, hierarchical, and temporal dimensions at an Operating-System level.
 This OS-integrated approach simulating spatial utilization of a computer provides a future-proof, generalized, modular, and dynamic ANI orchestration framework for multi-agent-driven automation, marking an important step in symbolic reasoning towards AGI.